24mm adult female Zoropsis spinimana, found in a residential house in Southwark, SE London, 24th March 2025.

 Although Zoropsis spinimana does not use any silk to catch or wrap its prey it is still capable of producing cribellate silk, similar to that of the Lace Weavers, Amaurobius species.
 Conventional spiders produce their silk from their spinnerets.
 However, the cribellate silk is produced from the spider's cribellum, which are a pair of sieve-like plates located just in front of the spinnerets.
 Cribellate silk has a unique and distinctive woolly texture, that is caused by the extremely thin fibres.
 The cribellate silk is teased out by a row of curved bristles on the metatarsus of the fourth leg.
 This bristled structure is known as the calamistrum.

 So what purpose does Zoropsis spinimana have for cribellate silk if it does build a web and it doesn't wrap its prey?
 Zoropsis spinimana does sometimes still produce silken safety lines, which it can leave behind as a trail when it's climbing up slippery surfaces.
 The main purpose Zoropsis spinimana has for its silk production is employed by gravid female specimens.
 Egg production typically occurs in the springtime.
 When the time is close for the gravid female to lay her eggs she will find herself a sheltered flat surface, often in a high corner of a room, garage or shed, and she will construct and lock herself away in a brood chamber.
 The brood shelter can also be built under rocks or behind loose bark.
-Once in her brood chamber she will never leave again and here she will stay for the remainder of her days.
+Many sources claim that once in her brood chamber she will never leave again and here she will stay for the remainder of her days.
 Often within a day or two of building the brood chamber the female will start producing her cocoon / egg-sac.
 She starts first by laying a circular woolly covering on the flat surface, typically of around 20-25mm in diameter.
 She will then deposit her eggs on this woolly circle of silk, before sealing them in with plenty more woolly cribellate silk laid over the top.
 Some female specimens may produce more than one cocoon.
 The egg-sac typically contains between 20-50 eggs.

 The female will then stand guard over her cocoon and defend it against any potential threats from predators.
 The eggs usually hatch after about 4 weeks, but can take less in hot conditions, or considerably longer in cold conditions.
 The adult female will often perish before they emerge.
 If she is still alive once the spiderlings hatch then she will continue to stand guard over them.
 The female will eventually die, often at just over 2 years of age, and the young spiderlings typically disperse in late summer.
 The juvenile spiders overwinter and will then reach maturity in Autumn.
 Once the males reach maturity at around 14-15 months of age they seek out a mating partner.
 Once mating has taken place the male typically stops feeding and eventually perish at around 14-18 months of age.
 The mated adult females will overwinter for the second time in their life before constructing their own silken brood chamber in the spring and starting the lifecycle once again.